-Please help us to provide a healthy environment for all children at TTLC.
-If your child has a fever, vomiting or diarrhea please do not return to school until symptoms are gone for 24 hours without medication.
+Especially in these uncertain times, please help us to provide a healthy environment for all children at TTLC.
+If your child has a fever, vomiting, or diarrhea please do not return to school until COVID-19 has been ruled out and symptoms are gone for 48 hours without medication.
 Make arrangements for supplementary care in advance, before your child becomes sick and you have no other options but to mask symptoms and send them on to school.
-With your cooperation we are better able to protect all of the children our care.
+With your cooperation, we are better able to protect all of the children in our care.

-We are required, by law, to report injuries which are consistent with abusive treatment.
+We are required, by law, to report injuries that are consistent with abusive treatment.
 Our sole responsibility is to factually report the presence of an injury, with no presumption of parental guilt.

 Do not be concerned about normal bumps and bruises, or scrapes and scratches.
 Healthy, active children will acquire a variety of minor injuries on knees, shins, foreheads, and chins.
 If there is an unusual birthmark or serious injury, please discuss it with us when you bring the child in, this will allow us to be more accurate in assessing our responsibility to report.
 We have no desire to embarrass or upset our parents.
 If a report is made, the family will be contacted, if a reasonable explanation is given, there will be no further contact or interference.
 We are not allowed to keep any records of unfounded reports.
 Stresses of today’s fast-paced life can push any parent into inappropriate parenting.
 For these parents, relief is offered in the form of auxiliary child care, counseling, or even financial resources.
 It is not the aim of the Department of Children and Family Services or Toddle Towne to punish the parents but rather to protect the child.